The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

 Daily logging that doesn't feel clinical.

 Inside the client portal, the food journal lets clients log a meal in under thirty seconds.
 Meal type, foods, hunger before, energy after, optional note, optional photo.
-The numerical scales are deliberately gentle; the language stays in client terms, not clinical terms.
-Entries below are seeded; submit a new one and it appears at the top.
+The numerical scales are deliberately gentle.
+The language stays in client terms, not clinical terms.
+Entries below are seeded.
+Submit a new one and it appears at the top.

 Food & mood journal